vs49688/vsclib/README.md

 ## Goals

 * Provide useful functionality the C standard library lacks.
-* Strive to be compatible with linear allocators where possible.
+* Strive to be compatible with linear allocation strategies where possible.
 * Have no dependencies other than the C standard library.

 ## Notes